3 Strip Jarrah (Australian Mahogany) Engineered Hardwood£98.82 per m2 Pack Price: £287.58 inc vat Pack Size: 2.91m2

 It is claimed that Jarrah reflects the hues of the Western Australian landscape with heartwood that will vary in colour from rich reds to browns, while sapwood ranges from a pale yellow to orange.

-As timber the texture is moderately coarse with an even-textured grain with some interlocked, wavy grain may feature, creating interesting fiddle-back figure.
+As timber the texture is moderately coarse with an even-textured grain with some interlocked, wavy grain may feature, creating the interesting fiddle-back figure.
 A great appeal architecturally

 Jarrah’s decorative qualities make it prized for use in furniture, turnery, joinery and parquetry, so as a hardwood floor Jarrah is a great choice for its deep colour and grain.